sdave777/Network-Analysis-and-DCO-Prioritization/README.md

 ```

 ### Protocol-Based Test
+- Null Hypothesis (H0): There is no significant difference in the likelihood of malicious traffic between TCP and UDP traffic.
+- Alternative Hypothesis (H1): Eliminating TCP traffic and keeping only UDP traffic will reduce the likelihood of malicious traffic.

 The /hypothesis/protocol endpoint tests whether the type of protocol (TCP/UDP) affects the likelihood of malicious activity.

 To use this endpoint, send a GET request specifying the protocol: